Compliance: BS 5306:3 2009barriehol

 A record of the Service including the due date of the next Service (normally 12 months hence) should be made in your Fire Log Book and / or on a Maintenance Label affixed to the Fire Extinguisher.
 Irrespective of whether you opt for compliance with BS5306:3 2009, if your Business employs 5 or more people you have a legal responsibility under the RRO to maintain a record of your fire safety procedures, equipment and service schedules to demonstrate all reasonable steps have been taken to ensure the equipment is effective and in efficient working condition.

 BS 5306:3 2009 includes detailed guidelines on recommended Service intervals for different types of fire extinguisher.
 For commonly used extinguishers the normal recommended interval between services is 12 months.
-After 5 years (10yrs for CO2) an Extended Service that may include a test discharge is required.
+After 5 years (10yrs for CO2 fire extinguishers) an Extended Service that may include a test discharge is required.
 You should ensure your Service and Maintenance schedule complies with these guidelines.
 Note that we advise you to compare the cost of Extended Servicing with the cost of purchasing new equipment from Fire and Safety Centre.

 Key compliance requirements